RemiLELUC/ControlVariateSelection/README.md

 # Control Variate Selection for Monte Carlo Integration

-This is the code for the article "Control Variate Selection for Monte Carlo Integration", Rémi LELUC, François PORTIER, Johan SEGERS.
+This is the code associated to the research article "Control Variate Selection for Monte Carlo Integration", Rémi LELUC, François PORTIER, Johan SEGERS.
+See [PDF](https://rdcu.be/cnesX)

+This implementation is made by [Rémi LELUC](https://remileluc.github.io/)

 ## Description